Moat423/42CPP_Modules/Module_00/ex01/README.md

 It is important to always check that the input buffer is cleaning after having the user type in something.
 So i learned, to call the cin.ignore method after doing a cin << i or other things.

+Also, its a really nice feature of C++ to declare functions as const. that means, the compiler knows, they will not change any members of the class, and can optimise better.
+I will try to use that in the future.

 things to read:
 https://vorbrodt.blog/2019/03/30/sso-of-stdstring/